CallistoRizzo/CallistoRizzo/README.md

 # Hello, I'm Callisto
 <a href="https://www.linkedin.com/in/callisto-rizzo"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a results-driven IT Specialist with a strong record of delivering technical support and innovative system solutions.
-Skilled in troubleshooting complex issues, optimizing workflows, and strengthening cybersecurity protocols.
-Adept at supporting dynamic IT environments and committed to delivering excellence through hands-on problem solving and collaboration.
+IT Specialist with strong technical support experience and emerging leadership skills.
+Known for being reliable, steady and the person teammates go to for help.
+Experienced in guiding peers, improving workflows and supporting team operations during high-volume periods.
+Ready to step into a team lead role that requires consistency, accountability, communication and hands-on support.

 ## Objective

-As a Service Desk Technician with a growing passion for cybersecurity, I am actively building my technical knowledge and hands-on experience to transition into the field as a Cybersecurity Analyst.
-My long-term goal is to grow into an Identity and Access Management (IAM) role and continue advancing into more senior positions within cybersecurity, where I can contribute to protecting systems and data through proactive defense and access control strategies.
+TBA

 ## Skills